Michael Marshall (skeptic): Foundation

 In February 2009, Marshall, Mike Hall and Colin Harris founded the Merseyside Skeptics Society.
 He commented that skepticism is "not about just saying 'no' to things, it's about thinking about them.
 And we use the American spelling – skeptic – because, in the States, the word isn't as strongly linked to cynicism.
 It's not seen as being as negative as it is over here."
 In July that year, they launched the podcast Skeptics with a K, which Marshall described as "a fairly-shambolic, overly-enthusiastic and snarky mix of science, skepticism and sarcasm".
 The idea for SwaK came from the conversations Hall and Marsh were having in the pub about news and ideas, such as a homoeopathy overdose, that they wanted to share with a wider audience.

 10:23 Campaign

-In January 2010, Marshall co-ordinated the 10:23 Campaign to stage a mass overdose of homoeopathy outside branches of Boots UK in several major cities throughout the country, to publicly demonstrate the inefficacy of homoeopathic products and protest against their sale.
+In January 2010, Marshall co-ordinated the 10:23 Campaign with Mike Hall and Andy Wilson to stage a mass overdose of homoeopathy outside branches of Boots UK in several major cities throughout the country, to publicly demonstrate the inefficacy of homoeopathic products and protest against their sale.
 In February 2011, he also co-ordinated the global 10:23 Campaign, during which protesters on all continents in 70 cities (at least 30 participants per city) overdosed on homoeopathy.
 He himself led the overdose on 5 February 2011 at 10:23 during QED 2011, the first annual skeptical conference in Manchester co-organised by the Merseyside Skeptics Society and the Greater Manchester Skeptics Society.
 In November 2019, Marshall was in Brazil to officially launch the campaign that aims to withdraw financial aid for homeopathy by the country's public health system (SUS).